-The Mastery of Love by Don Miguel Ruiz teaches how to embrace love.
-And that starts with accepting and loving yourself.
+The Mastery of Love teaches readers how to embrace love.
+And loving others starts with accepting and loving yourself.

 - You have to love yourself before you can truly experience love